 - a.
-Procedures for the separation of juvenile criminal arrest records from adult criminal arrest records pursuant to state code; - b.
+Procedures for the separation of juvenile criminal arrest records from adult criminal arrest records; - b.
 Physical security of agency files; - c.
 Controlling access to agency files; and - d.
 Procedures for the release of agency records.

 ADM.25.04 The agency maintains an alphabetical master name index.